 Credit generation and use must not result in adverse impacts and have sufficient standards in place to protect public health with an adequate margin of safety for the population within the area.
-Projects cannot have any disparate impacts.
+Permittee(s) must demonstrate in the Annual Progress Report that the program does not cause or contribute to disparate pollution burden for disadvantaged communities or tribal communities within each trading watershed.